arfc/saltproc/scripts/README.md

 This directory contains various scripts to help you with

 ### `xsdata`
-The scripts in this directory download and process the JEFF 3.1.2 cross section library for running the integration tests on a UNIX-like machine.
-Set the `DATADIR` variable inside the to where you want the cross section libraries to be stored.
+The script in this directory downloads and processes the JEFF 3.1.2 cross section library for running the integration tests on a UNIX-like machine.
+Set the `DATADIR` variable inside the script to the directory where you want to store the cross section libraries.

-###